 Nationwide, the property value of solar-powered homes, with panels that are purchased (not leased), does tend to increase.
 In a recent study, houses in Southeastern Pennsylvania were sold with an average premium of $16,377, or 3.73% of the sale price.
 More studies will surely be done to gain a comprehensive understanding, but what’s been found so far is promising!

 If you’re looking for a tool to help you determine estimated costs accurately, be sure to check out Project Sunroof.

 Powered by Google Earth, Project Sunroof works to estimate your personalized solar quote.
 The technology uses Google Earth’s images to determine your roof’s shape and local weather, two essential factors in determining solar costs.
 Project Sunroof then asks for your electric bill information, which helps estimate how many solar panels you’d need and what the cost would be.
 You can then compare options to fund your project.

-Pennsylvania residents can currently take advantage of cost-saving incentives toward solar installation, so 2020 is an ideal time to make the switch to solar power.
+Pennsylvania residents can currently take advantage of cost-saving incentives toward installing solar panels, so 2023 is an ideal time to make the switch to solar power.
 There aren’t just ways to save on your installation costs- with SRECs, your solar power can actually make you money!
 This is also the time to cash in on the ITC before the incentive disappears for good.
 Talk to your local installers and see how you can benefit from your own clean energy system.

 People also ask

 In 2020, the cost for solar panels averages between $2.58 and 3.38 per watt.
 Prices have gone down in recent years, and it seems they will continue to do so, but the ITC and other money-saving incentives will not last long!